Human Rights

 Participation in the UN Global Compact

-ENEOS Holdings, ENEOS, JX Nippon Oil & Gas Exploration and JX Metals support the UN Global Compact and work to realize its 10 principles in four areas, including human rights.
+The Group supports the UN Global Compact and works to realize its 10 principles in four areas, including human rights.

 We also support the Japanese government’s National Action Plan on Business and Human Rights (2020–2025), established in 2020, and are working to promote responsible corporate actions involving respect for human rights through its implementation.